 If you’re participating via GoodReads, I’d appreciate it if you’d share a status update about the challenge, again to help spread the word.

 Participants, please fill out the short form here to add your review to the linkup!

 Please feel free to use the reading challenge’s hashtag #miarc to help generate more conversation among participants.
 I frequently use this hashtag to call attention to books that could work for the challenge.

 I’ll be maintaining a listing here of books featuring characters with a mental illness depicted in a sympathetic light.
 I do my best to organize the book by the main type of mental illness featured, although some feature more than one.

-You may also check out the listing I maintain of participants’ reads here.
+You may also check out the linkup of participants’ reads here.
 Please be aware that I have not read all of the books in that list and thus cannot guarantee that the exact mental illness listed is correct or that the character(s) with mental illness is not demonized.

 - Doctor Sleep by Stephen King (review)

 - Tweak: Growing Up on Methamphetamines by Nic Sheff

 - Abject Relations: Everyday Worlds of Anorexiaby Megan Warin (review)

 - Diary of an Exercise Addict by Peach Friedman